Peggypei98/Interactive-Lab-Hub/Lab 1/README.md

 __Summarize feedback you got here__

-1. The harmful light detector might be too heavy to wear.
+1. How to know the rage of the temperature?
-2. People would ignore the reminder.
+2. People still have to check the weather on their phone to know more infromation.

 ## Part B. Act out the Interaction